RaoulGrn/degen-dex/README.md

 - Wagmi
 - React
 - NodeJS
+- Moralis API and CoinMarketCap API

 Instructions:

-1.Create an account and get your API key from moralis.io -> create .env file in dexBack folder with MORALIS_KEY field and enter your moralis API key.
+1.Create an account and get your API key from moralis.io ->

+* create .env file in dexBack folder with MORALIS_KEY field and enter your moralis API key.

+* Apply for API key from CoinMarketCap and enter it into .env file at X_CMC_PRO_API_KEY field.

 2. Make sure you have a Metamask account.